bpinzone/TetrisAI/README.md

 Conclusion, Part 2—also, hire me?
 ------

 I'm starting to look for work in the Midwest of the USA right now (January 2025—what are the odds that I'd find myself finally making a writeup about an interesting, years-old project at exactly the same time I start looking for work? 😛).
-If you think I'd be a good fit for an opportunity and you'd like me to know about it, feel free to contact me at TODO.
+If you think I'd be a good fit for an opportunity and you'd like me to know about it, feel free to contact me—my e-mail address is in [my Github profile](https://github.com/spschul), though you have to be signed into GitHub to see it.

 A final thought about Jeff: you can understand each part of a system individually and still find it stunning when all the parts move in tandem together.
 There's something surreal and beautiful about watching Jeff slam piece after piece into place that somehow both transcends and elevates all the Python dependencies and linker errors, like spending months in a factory before you could witness a plane it built take off for the first time.
 Jeff was a bright, beautiful light in my 2020 landscape, a world in which there was everything to watch but nothing to do, and I'm grateful to this project for giving us a challenge which granted a new texture to the slurry of days.